Hoonyyhoon/Algorithm_solving/S2/Array_String2.md

   }
 };
 ```
-- Check <br/> How will you come up with idea "mark and recover"?
+- Check <br/> 1) How will you come up with idea "mark and recover"?
+<br/> 2) Space complexity for recursion function call([Link](https://stackoverflow.com/questions/43298938/space-complexity-of-recursive-function))